 This event allows you to explore Parisian heritage sites for free, and it only takes place twice a year!
 For those of you who are interested in art history or European culture, this is an excellent opportunity!
 It takes place on the weekend closest to the 18th.

 In 2024, this will be May 18th.
 European Museums stay open overnight as part of this annual tradition which started in 2005.
 The 18th of May was chosen because it's also Europe Day when people celebrate peace and unity across borders from both sides of World War II with celebrations including song festivals, theater performances, exhibitions, and more.

 This is an annual event held from May through June.
 In 2024, the grand slam tennis tournament dates are May 20 to June 6.
 The French Open is also called the Roland Garros and is the premier tennis event at the Stade Roland-Garros in Paris.
 Tickets are extremely hard to come by but the good news is you can watch it in bars!
 (Here is a great Behind-the-Scenes tour of Roland Garros Stadium.)

 The Grand Steeplechase

 Steeplechases have been in France since the mid-1800s with the Grand Steeplechase beginning in 1877.
 It is held at the Auteuil Hippodrome on Route des Lacs in the Bois de Boulogne in the 16th Arrondissement.

-The Festival Jazz A-Saint-Germain Des-Pres is a celebration of music and offers concerts by well-known artists in a beautiful atmosphere that is not always traditional to concerts.
-For 2021, it is scheduled for May 16 through May 27.
+For 2024, the dates have not been announced yet.
 The event was created in 2001 and is located in the jazz center of Europe which is the infamous district of Saint-Germain-des-Pres in the 6th Arrondissement.